Mario54/smooch-parse-cloud/README.md

     |- main.js
 ```

-To add the Smooch Cloud Code module, you will first have to open your terminal and navigate to the `cloud` directory of your Cloud Code project, and then clone this repository:
+To add the Smooch Cloud Code module, you will first have to open your terminal and navigate to the `cloud` directory of your Cloud Code application, and then clone this repository:
 ```
-$ cd cloud`
+$ cd cloud
 $ git clone git@github.com:Mario54/smooch-parse-cloud.git
 ```